Two Color Garter Stitch Washcloth Free Knitting Pattern

 Care

-If you use the materials called for in the pattern, your final product will be machine washable.
-To keep your seed stitch washcloth looking its best, hand wash or machine wash separately on delicate cycle in cold water.
+If you use cotton yarn, your finished washcloth will be machine washable.
+To keep your seed stitch washcloth looking its best, hand wash or machine wash separately on delicate in cold water.
 You may tumble dry on low heat.

 🛁 Read more Knitwear Care Tips

-Seed Stitch Washcloth, Free knitting pattern for beginners using 100% cotton yarn, from Liz @PurlsAndPixels
+Seed Stitch Washcloth, free knitting pattern for beginners using 100% cotton yarn, from Liz Chandler @PurlsAndPixels.

 ©2016, Liz Chandler of PurlsAndPixels.
 Revised 2021, 2025.